MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-extensions.md

 ms.localizationpriority: medium
 ---

-# Integrate your desktop app with Windows 10 and UWP
+# Integrate your desktop app with Windows using packaging extensions

-If your desktop app has [package identity](modernize-packaged-apps.md), you can use extensions to integrate your app with Windows 10 by using predefined [extensions in the package manifest](/uwp/schemas/appxpackage/uapmanifestschema/extensions).
+If your desktop app has [package identity](modernize-packaged-apps.md), you can use extensions to integrate your app with Windows 10 and later releases by using predefined [extensions in the package manifest](/uwp/schemas/appxpackage/uapmanifestschema/extensions).

 For example, use an extension to create a firewall exception, make your app the default application for a file type, or point start tiles to your app.
 To use an extension, just add some XML to your app's package manifest file.
 No code is required.